Semantic Self-Distillation for Language Model Uncertainty: Experiments

-\item \textbf{Probability of Correctness Probe (PCP):} A logistic regression classifier trained on the prompt representation to predict binary correctness.
-Originally proposed as `P(I know)' by \citet{kadavath2022languagemodelsmostlyknow}, this method requires externally provided correctness labels. \item \textbf{Semantic Entropy (SE):} A state-of-the-art sampling-based approach that measures semantic dispersion by clustering $S$ stochastic completions using a natural language inference (NLI) model to assess mutual entailment \citep{farquhar_detecting_2024}. \item \textbf{Semantic Entropy Probe (SEP): } A lightweight probe with the same architecture as PCP, trained to regress a binarized SE target, inheriting SE’s sampling and NLI-based target construction cost \citep{kossen2024semanticentropyprobesrobust}. \end{enumerate}
+On the MMLU dataset, SSD is a relatively weaker performer compared to the sampled teacher signal, which we attribute to the task being less suited for the semantic dispersion uncertainty proxy.
+SSD still surpasses TD in three out of seven models from an AUPRC perspective.
+Overall, these results demonstrate that SSD successfully distils sampling-based semantic dispersion into a single-pass density estimator.
+Despite requiring no inference-time sampling, the student recovers much of the teacher's uncertainty signal, and in some cases improves upon the finite-sample baseline.

-To reflect agentic deployment constraints, we report hallucination detection performance alongside method characteristics: inference latency, supervision target construction cost, and whether a method supports post-generation (posterior) signals in addition to pre-generation (prior) uncertainty.
-Table~\ref{tab:method-attribs} summarizes these trade-offs and reports macro-average AUROC across model families; full per-model AUROC/AUPRC tables are provided in the Appendix (tables~\ref{tab:main_results} and~\ref{tab:auprc_results}).
+\paragraph{Comparison to additional baselines.} We compare SSD against three widely used hallucination prediction methods: (1) \textbf{Probability of Correctness Probe (PCP)}, a logistic regression classifier trained on the prompt representation to predict correctness.
+Originally proposed as `P(I know)' by \citet{kadavath2022languagemodelsmostlyknow}, this method requires externally provided correctness labels.
+(2) \textbf{Semantic Entropy (SE)}, a sampling-based approach that measures semantic dispersion by clustering $S$ completions using a natural language inference (NLI) model to assess mutual entailment~\citep{farquhar_detecting_2024}.
+(3) \textbf{Semantic Entropy Probe (SEP)}, a lightweight probe with the same architecture as PCP, trained to regress a binarized SE target, and inheriting SE's sampling and NLI-based target construction cost \citep{kossen2024semanticentropyprobesrobust}.

-Overall, SE achieves the strongest AUROC, consistent with prior work showing that explicit sampling of multiple reasoning paths yields high-quality uncertainty signals \citep{kadavath2022languagemodelsmostlyknow}.
-Among single-pass methods, PCP and SEP outperform SSD as pre-generation hallucination predictors, confirming that the binary classification problem is simpler than distilling the geometry of a full semantic distribution.
-However, SSD occupies a distinct and practically useful regime: it matches probe-level inference latency, avoids entailment-based target construction, and uniquely provides posterior signals as well as prior risk scores.
-The post-generation signals enable verification and filtering mechanisms that are not available to scalar probes.
+To provide a fuller comparison of methods, we report hallucination prediction performance alongside method characteristics: inference latency, training supervision target construction cost, and whether a method supports post-generation signals in addition to pre-generation uncertainty.
+Table~\ref{tab:method-attribs} summarizes these trade-offs and reports macro-average AUROC across model families; full per-model AUROC/AUPRC tables are provided in Appendix~\ref{app:full-hd-results}.